-The young hooker is a star in the making and has already represented England at Under-16, U18 and U20 levels.
-He is a giant of a man and a powerful scrummager from the middle of the front row.
+A star in the making Jamie George has already represented England at Under-16, U18 and U20 levels and is a giant of a man and a powerful scrummager from the middle of the front row.

-He made his RBS 6 Nations debut off the bench against Scotland in 2016, also appeared against Italy and Ireland.
+He made his 6 Nations debut off the bench against Scotland in 2016, also appeared against Italy and Ireland.
 Toured Australia last summer scoring a try in the 3rd test in Sydney.
-Added four further caps in the Autumn.

 Despite being second choice hooker for England in the 6 Nations, George was selected in Warren Gatland's 41 man British & Irish Lions squad to New Zealand.
 George had made 17 caps for England at the time of selection.